RickaPrincy/Templi/templi.json.md

-# Templi.json :first_quarter_moon_with_face:
+# templi.json

 `templi.json` is like a file configuration for your template.
-Templi uses it to determine how your key's value will be prompted.
+Templi uses it to determine how your name's value will be prompted.

 Example: